grdw/grdw/_posts/2021-10-31-project-euler-25-1000-digit-fibonacci-number.md

 **Introduction**
 What is the index of the first term in the Fibonacci sequence to contain 1000 digits?

-I'm going to use the code I used for "Even Fibonacci numbers", the 2nd Euler puzzle.
-I haven't added that puzzle to this blog, but I've already done that one a long time ago.
+I'm going to use the code I used for ["Even Fibonacci numbers"](/2021/10/23/project-euler-2-even-fibonacci-numbers.html), the 2nd Euler puzzle.
 The code to generating the Fibonacci numbers I used is this one:

 ```rust
 let mut far = vec![1, 2];